 Educational Opportunities in Geriatrics

-One goal of developing the current PharmD curriculum at VCU was to infuse geriatrics/gerontology throughout to better prepare graduates to serve the growing aging population.
+Geriatrics/gerontology is infused throughout the PharmD curriculum to better prepare graduates to serve the growing aging population.
 In this curriculum, a 2-credit Introduction to Special Populations course (PHAR 529) in the spring semester of the P1 year includes topics such as biology of aging, geriatric assessment, caregiving, geriatric syndromes, medication-related problems in older adults, geriatric pharmacokinetics, and successful aging.
 Active learning techniques engage students in the classroom.
 Students play the Aging and Medication Game to increase their awareness of issues faced by older adults as they navigate the health care system.
-In the spring semester of the P3 year, students take a 1-credit Special Populations course (PHAR 721) addressing medication management in complex older adult patients and incorporating reduced life expectancy and patient goals into prescribing decisions.
+In the spring semester of the P3 year, students take a Complex Patients course (PHAR 620) addressing medication management in complex older adult patients and incorporating reduced life expectancy and patient goals into prescribing decisions.
 Students complete patient cases in a team-based learning format followed by additional cases in small group discussion.
 In addition to these two modules, geriatrics and gerontology content is integrated into courses ranging from The US Health System and Communications in Pharmacy Practice to Clinical Therapeutics courses in cardiology, endocrinology, neurology, gastroenterology, pulmonary medicine, and psychiatry.
 The clinical therapeutics courses employ team-based learning to develop critical thinking and life-long learning skills.
 In the P4 year, all students complete a 200-hour APPE working with older adults in a variety of pharmacy practice settings.

 Geriatrics 101: Demystifying a Population: Most pharmacists, regardless of their practice setting, will be expected to care for an older adult at some point in their career.
 This 2-credit course is designed to expand upon the fundamental geriatric concepts presented throughout the PharmD curriculum and to challenge students to apply gained knowledge to patient cases and scenarios.
 Students will also gain experience working in teams and effectively sharing information.
 The over-arching goal of this course is to prepare student pharmacists to communicate with, assess, and treat older adults in a variety of settings.